 So Call First

 The best plan to safely dig is to do your complete research before shovel hits the ground.
 Any plans to dig deeper than around a foot should be checked out first.
 You can either go with a central utility service (usually known as Dig Safely or Call Before You Dig) that can verify your location with all local utilities at no cost, or you can hire your own service.
+But make sure the area is clear, because you don´t want to be digging around with a whole bunch of trash around you, so

 The Call Before You Dig service is free and is often required by law anyway to ensure that you don’t dig without checking.
 It is convenient since it’s a single phone call to check on all utilities and it costs nothing.
 For example, you just call 811 in New York to get this done.